Designing and maintaining flows

 - Slack to Gmail flow: a new message in a specific Slack channel triggers an email to be sent out to a certain audience.

 No prior technical knowledge is required to design and maintain flows, but you should be familiar with the source and target applications as a user.

 Types of flows

-A personal flow is intended for a user's personal use and can not be accessed by anybody else using BMC Helix Integration Studio, including admin users.
+A personal flow is intended for a user's personal use and cannot be accessed by anybody else using BMC Helix Integration Studio, including tenant administrators.
 You can modify an existing catalog flow to create a personal flow.

 See Finding existing flows for instructions to look up existing personal and catalog flows for your user account.